kingslycb/eDNAcheck-tool/README.md

-# eDNA-ObisTool - online tool to assess plausibility of species detections in molecular data
+# eDNAcheck - online tool to assess plausibility of species detections in molecular data of marine species

 ----------------------------------------------------------

 # About
-The **eDNA-ObisTool** is an online tool that allows to assess the plausibility of species detections in marine molecular biodiversity data.
+The **eDNAcheck** is an online tool that allows to assess the plausibility of species detections in marine molecular biodiversity data.
-The backend of the **eDNA-ObisTool** is Python-based.
+The backend of the **eDNAcheck** is Python-based.

-### What eDNA_ObisTool does?
+### What eDNAcheck does?

-**eDNA-ObisTool** compares observed species or genus occurrences—especially those detected through molecular methods such as environmental DNA (eDNA) or bulk-sample metabarcoding—with reference occurrence data.
+**eDNAcheck** compares observed species or genus occurrences—especially those detected through molecular methods such as environmental DNA (eDNA) or bulk-sample metabarcoding—with reference occurrence data.
 The reference occurrence data can be from global biodiversity repositories such as the Ocean Biodiversity Information System (OBIS), Global Biodiversity Information Facility (GBIF) or custom datasets.
 It supports spatial and temporal buffering, enabling flexible and ecologically-informed assessments of molecular biodiversity data plausibility.
 The tool performs the following:

 - Loads molecular biodiversity records from user-provided input files.
 - Cleans and standardizes taxonomic, spatial, and temporal information.